 Auditions dates for the Center for Music and Worship are scheduled in conjunction with the College For A Weekend dates.
 Fall CFAW is open to only high school juniors, seniors and transfer students between the ages of 15-24.

-Instrumental – Non-piano instrumentalists interested in scheduling an on-campus audition should contact the area coordinator, Dr. Sean Beavers, to schedule an audition time.
+Vocal – Vocalists interested in scheduling an on-campus audition should contact the Coordinator of Vocal Studies, Dr. Mindy Damon, to arrange an audition time.

-Vocal – Vocalists interested in scheduling an on-campus audition should contact the area coordinator, Dr. Mark Greenawalt, to arrange an audition time; an accompanist will be provided for scheduled on-campus auditions.
+Keyboard – Pianists interested in scheduling an on-campus audition should contact the Coordinator of Piano Studies, Dr. Tad Hardin to arrange an audition time.

-Keyboard – Pianists interested in scheduling an on-campus audition should contact the area coordinator, Dr. Tad Hardin, to arrange an audition time.
+Guitar - Guitarists interested in scheduling an on-campus audition should contact the Coordinator of Guitar Studies, Dr. Michael Brennan, to arrange an audition time.